strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 ### Produce, mirror and trigger!

-The application consuming the mirrored messages from Event Hub is a simple Azure Functions application which just gets and logs the message that is enough for the purpose of this demo.
+For the purpose of this demo, the application consuming the mirrored messages from Event Hub is a simple Azure Functions application which just gets and logs the message.

 ```java
 /**